-As a fellow dog owner who lost a dog due to a blood disorder, I, too, know how painful and raw it feels to lose a beloved pet can truly be.
+As a fellow dog owner who lost a dog due to a blood disorder, I, too, know how painful and raw it feels to lose a beloved pet.

 In situations like this, there was nothing I could possibly do other than grieve for my loss as I was simply not looking to put the blame on anyone.